rawmind0/service-catalog/templates/traefik/7/README.md

 - acme_onhostrule = true            # acme onHostRule parameter.
 - ssl_key # Paste your ssl key. *Required if you enable https
 - ssl_crt # Paste your ssl crt. *Required if you enable https
+- insecure_skip = false	  # Enable InsecureSkipVerify param.
 - refresh_interval = 10s  # Interval to refresh traefik rules.toml from rancher-metadata.

+NOTE: If you enable acme support, additional sidekick will be created for acme persistance.

 ### Service configuration labels: